-ErasmusLadder is the only commercially available system for fully-automated testing of motor learning and motor function in laboratory mice.
+ErasmusLadder is a custom solution for fully-automated testing of motor learning and motor function in laboratory mice.
 It is an asset to your lab because it can quickly determine if your mice have motor learning and performance deficits, like no other test can.

 The software integrates measuring locomotor performance (gait, coordination) and associative, adaptive, and conditioned learning.